flcl42/notes/eips/gas_api_update.md

 # Blob gas price prediction and history methods update

+Stage: Idea

+## TLDR;

+- Add `eth_getPrices` that returns prices for regular and blob gas
+- Update `eth_feeHistory` to include blob related data

 ## Motivation

-Execution client provides gas price prediction via eth_getPrice and fee history via xxx.
-Such services allow to create a transaction with real value for gas fee cap and tip, so it will be executed in adequate time.
-Shard blob transactipns EIP introduces another kind of gas - blob gas, so users have to pay for it in addition to regular gas fees.
-It may be usefull to have ability to retrieve potential blob gas price for the same purpose as it is for regular gas.
+Execution client provides gas price prediction via `eth_getPrice` and fee history via `eth_feeHistory`.
+Such information allows to create a transaction with real value for gas fee cap and tip, so it will be executed in adequate time for adequate price.
+Shard blob transactions EIP introduces another kind of gas - blob's, so users have to pay for it in addition to regular gas fees when posting blobs.
+It may be useful to have ability to retrieve potential blob gas price for the same purpose as it is for regular gas.

-Before adding another endpoints or upgrading existing ones let's enumerate cons that woulkd be cool to address.
+Before adding another endpoints or upgrading existing ones let's enumerate cons that would be cool to address.

-1. Blob gas price calculation is trivial: to predict blob gas fee for the next blob we just need the values of the current block's header, specifically excessdata gas and blob gas used;
+1. Blob gas price calculation is trivial: to predict blob gas fee for the next blob we just need the values of the current block's header, specifically excess data gas and blob gas used;

    The same is true for the regular gas, the oracle may also be based on non-trivial implementation that produces more efficient prediction, taking into account the transaction may be added to some block far ahead due to price hike.

 3. Is there a real need?
 Blob transactions will be mostly sent by projects like L2s, not by end users.
-Execution client's oracle can be not so usefull for such projects.
+Execution client's oracle can be not so useful for such projects.

-   - Still the update specified below is at least providing standartisation for oracle API that will consider new type of gas.
-   - Making sending blobs more convinient increases neutraility of the blobs update, it's hard to let caviets stay if we know about them.
+   - Making sending blobs more convenient increases neutrality of the blobs update, it's hard to let obstacles stay if we know about them;
-   - Make blob senders who do it from browsers happier
+   - Make blob senders who do it from browsers happier;
+   - The update specified below is at least defining standard for oracle API that will consider new type of gas.

 ## New method `eth_getPrices`

-The method is similar to `eth_getPrice`, but with prices for multiple dimensions.
+The method is similar to `eth_getPrice`, but with prices for multiple gas dimensions.

 Request